Refinance Break-Even Calculator: How to Do the Math Without a Spreadsheet

 Step 4: Calculate Break-Even Months

-Break-even months equals total closing costs divided by monthly savings.
-For example, $5,000 divided by $250 equals 20 months.
-If you’re confident you’ll keep the home and the loan longer than 20 months, the refinance may be worth it, assuming the extra checks below don’t change the conclusion.
-If your break-even period is shorter than the time you plan to keep the home, refinancing may be worth it.
-If it’s longer, it usually does not make sense.
+If you are confident you will keep the home and the loan longer than 20 months, the refinance may be worth it, assuming the extra checks below do not change the conclusion.
+If your break-even period is shorter than the time you plan to stay, refinancing usually makes sense.
+If it is longer, it usually does not.

 What Counts as a Refinance Cost and What Doesn't